-States should also bear in mind that the most innocuous way for states to partner with commercial health plans in securing prescription drug rebates for non-Medicaid populations is on a voluntary basis.32 If a state wishes to involve commercial health plans in an arrangement that it has negotiated for Medicaid, the state must seek preapproval from CMS.32 tates are generally required by statute or state constitution to balance their budget, creating tension across various funding programs, particularly as the costs of one program rises significantly and exponentially, as currently with prescription drugs.
+States should also bear in mind that the most innocuous way for states to partner with commercial health plans in securing prescription drug rebates for non-Medicaid populations is on a voluntary basis.
+If a state wishes to involve commercial health plans in an arrangement that it has negotiated for Medicaid, the state must seek preapproval from CMS.